 Take those awesome photos

 In the mornings, however, the vendors hardly have time even for a brief chat, since the Girona‘s chefs come to shop for their restaurants.
-Now, for a city which holds the title of having the second best restaurant in the world, along with a fantastic food culture, that is a huge responsibility on the local market, yet it never fails to deliver.
-Bustling, laughing and friendly, it was a great place to wander, shop, take photos and gorge in some delicious snacks.
-Baby pickled aubergines, grilled artichoke hearts, and savoury coca pastries..the list of local Catalan dishes found there was endless and they were much pocket friendlier, than the reputed second best restaurant in the world.
+Now, for a city that holds the title of having the second-best restaurant in the world, along with fantastic food culture, that is a huge responsibility on the local market, yet it never fails to deliver.
+Bustling, laughing, and friendly, it was a great place to wander, shop, take photos, and gorge on some delicious snacks.
+Baby pickled aubergines, grilled artichoke hearts, and savoury coca pastries..the list of local Catalan dishes found there was endless and they were much pocket-friendlier than the reputed second-best restaurant in the world.

 Sounds delicious?
 Take a look for yourselves!

 - HOW TO SPEND ONE WEEK IN ANDALUSIA